drunkard/ceph-readable-doc/html/_sources/ceph-volume/lvm/activate.rst.txt

 To recap the ``activate`` process for :term:`bluestore`:

-#. require both :term:`OSD id` and :term:`OSD uuid`
-#. enable the system unit with matching id and uuid
 #.
+Require both :term:`OSD id` and :term:`OSD uuid`
+#.
+Enable the system unit with matching id and uuid
+#.
 Create the ``tmpfs`` mount at the OSD directory in
    ``/var/lib/ceph/osd/$cluster-$id/``
 #.
 Recreate all the files needed with ``ceph-bluestore-tool prime-osd-dir`` by
    pointing it to the OSD ``block`` device.
-#. the systemd unit will ensure all devices are ready and linked
+#.
+The systemd unit will ensure all devices are ready and linked
-#. the matching ``ceph-osd`` systemd unit will get started

-And for :term:`filestore`:

-#. require both :term:`OSD id` and :term:`OSD uuid`
-#. enable the system unit with matching id and uuid
-#. the systemd unit will ensure all devices are ready and mounted (if needed)
-#. the matching ``ceph-osd`` systemd unit will get started
+#.
+The matching ``ceph-osd`` systemd unit will get started